zsemju/PoeHud/README.md

 ### Latest news

-The donation link is: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LPFFQZAANHG9W
+<a href=https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LPFFQZAANHG9W>Please donate to support the project</a>

 Source code is no longer avaliable.
-This was made mainly to prevent develpoment 3rd party products (bots, autoflaskers, etc.) based on data being discovered during analysis of Path of Exile binaries, that takes a lot of time.
+This was made mainly to prevent develpoment 3rd party products (bots, autoflaskers, etc.) based on data discovered by me during analysis of Path of Exile binaries.

 ### Requirements
 * .NET framerwork v.4 or newer (you already have it on Windows 8+, otherwise here's your dowload link)